Kim Corcoran (1955–2024)

 In the mid 2010s Kim took up cycling again, and began to undertake long yearly trips.
 Cycling with a friend, she traveled the entire Erie Canal Trailway in 2015, then circumnavigated Lake Ontario in 2016, Lake Huron in 2017, Lake Erie in 2019, and Lake Michigan in 2020.
 During her last major bike trip, in summer 2023, she traveled from Kendall to Montreal, Canada, and back.

-While cycling near Albion, NY in the early morning of June 15th, 2024, Kim apparently fell off her bike and suffered a severe head injury.
+While cycling near Albion, NY around 9 AM on June 15th, 2024, Kim fell off her bike and suffered a severe head injury.
 She was taken to Strong Memorial Hospital in Rochester, NY and treated, but died on July 26th, 2024.
 She was 68.
 She is survived by her children, Wolfgang and Bellisant.
 Her ex-partner, Donald Mathe, died from complications with Parkinson’s Disease in 2021.

 Edit 2024-08-01: Add the 2015 Erie Canal trip to the list of Kim’s excursions.
 Thanks to Carol Peterson for noticing the omission.